- On This Page

 - Shoulder and other upper-body injuries, including a broken collar bone

 Anyone can suffer a slip and fall injury.
 However, the injuries may be more serious when the victim is an elderly person who may face complications related to age and health.
-It is important for any slip and fall victim to get immediate legal help.
+It is important for any slip and fall victim to get immediate legal help from a top Virginia slip and fall lawyer.

-How Do You Prove a Slip and Fall Claim?
+How Do You Prove a Slip and Fall Claim in VA?

 Not every slip and fall results in a claim for compensation.
 This is why it is crucial for an attorney to carefully review your case.
 Three key issues in slip and fall cases in Virginia are: